 EthnoBotany Children’s Peace Garden

 The WorldBeat Cultural Center is active in collaborating with community organizations to provide nutrition and gardening programs in San Diego.
-The program includes school garden projects, school nutritional education programs, farm field trip program, a farm apprenticeship program, health and cooking classes as well as events.
+The garden is busy with school garden projects, school nutritional education programs, internship programs, workshops as well as events.

 Currently WorldBeat Cultural Center is working to expand the amount of participants involved in our various program offerings.
 In partnership with our collaborating organizations our programs address the critical food and water crisis issues that citizens of San Diego County face.
 The gardens educate students on the various aspects of agriculture and nutrition while fostering a deep understanding and respect for the earth.
 All projects are somewhat limited in their ability to provide a multi-faceted educational experience due to a lack resources and capacity building.